fastapi/fastapi/docs/en/docs/management-tasks.md

 * If the PR is for a feature, it should have docs.
     * Unless it's a feature we want to discourage, like support for a corner case that we don't want users to use.
 * The docs should include a source example file, not write Python directly in Markdown.
-* If the source example(s) file can have different syntax for Python 3.8, 3.9, 3.10, there should be different versions of the file in tabs.
+* If the source example(s) file can have different syntax for Python 3.8, 3.9, 3.10, there should be different versions of the file, and they should be shown in tabs in the docs.
 * There should be tests testing the source example.
 * Before the PR is applied, the new tests should fail.
 * After applying the PR, the new tests should pass.